algolia/flagship_fashion_demo/README.md

 - `master` consists of the latest stable version of the application in production
 - `next` is akin to the next beta release and should be used for testing
 - `next` is pushed to master on a continuous basis, defined by each sprints output

+- please use [semantic commit messages](https://www.conventionalcommits.org), and any PRs must be reviewed by demo eng team before merge.